ashokdamacharla/tweets-ui-automate/README.md

 npm install cypress
 ```
 ### Tweets data setup
-*[Update the tweets as JSON array in cypress/fixtures/tweets.js ]
+* [Update the tweets as JSON array in cypress/fixtures/tweets.js ]
-*[Update the list of users in cypress/fixtures/users.js]
+* [Update the list of users in cypress/fixtures/users.js]

 ### Run the Atumation
-Run from Headless mode (Preferred)
+Headless mode: Run the below command (Preferred)
 ```
 ./node_modules/.bin/cypress run
 ```

-Run in Heade mode (Only when you want to view it in browser or to debug)
+Heade mode: Run the below command (Only when you want to view it in browser or to debug)
 ```
 ./node_modules/.bin/cypress open
 ```
 and click on .js file to launch testcases.

 Note: You can verify /cypress/video/ folder for a video, when you run in Healess mode, to view how the automation ran.